FCV Farul Constanța: Rebirth, merger with Viitorul and return of Hagi (2016–present)

-Gheorghe Hagi (owner and founder of Viitorul Constanța), Viitorul chair Gheorghe Popescu, and Marica announced at a 21 June 2021 press conference that their teams had merged.
-The club which would continue in Liga I would be Farul, and Viitorul virtually disappeared in the merger.
-Farul would play its home matches at Viitorul Stadium, since the old Farul Stadium would be undergoing renovation.
+On 21 June 2021, Marica, Gheorghe Hagi (Viitorul Constanța owner and founder), and Gheorghe Popescu (Viitorul Constanța chairman) announced the merger of their two clubs at a press conference.
+Viitorul changed its corporate name to FCV Farul Constanța SA and adopted the Farul name, crest, and colours, while the resulting club continued in Liga I. Farul would continue to play its home matches at Viitorul Stadium while the Farul Stadium underwent renovation.

 Farul topped the 2022–23 SuperLiga standings, one point above reigning champions CFR Cluj.
 The club's march towards their first league title experienced a setback after a 1–2 defeat loss to FCSB on match day four, reducing the gap between the teams to two points.
 A 1–0 victory by CFR ended Cluj's five-championship run, turning the league into a two-horse race between Farul and FCSB.
 Farul had further setbacks after 1–1 draws with Sepsi OSK and Universitatea Craiova, despite a record 7–2 win over Rapid București between them, closing the gap between Farul and FCSB to one point.
-Farul won their first league title with a 3–2 win against FCSB, coming back from 0–2.
+Farul won their first league title (or its second if Viitorul's honours are included) with a 3–2 win against FCSB, coming back from 0–2.